andfanilo/pyspark-tutorial/README.md

 ## Prerequisites

 * Anaconda
-* a `bin/spark` folder at the root of your project, containing Spark 2.2.0.
-The best way to do it is to download the archive from [Spark downloads](https://spark.apache.org/downloads.html) and uncompress it as `bin/spark`.

-All the following commands are written with Windows users in mind, Unix/MacOS users should only need to edit Anaconda activation/deactivation by prepending the commands with `source`.
+For those using the command line, all the following commands are written with Windows users in mind, Unix/MacOS users should only need to edit Anaconda activation/deactivation by prepending the commands with `source`.

 ## Install

-We provide you with a `environment.yml` which Anaconda can use to create a Python environment named `pyspark-tutorial`.
+We provide you with a `environment.yml` which Anaconda can use to create a Python environment named `pyspark`.

+#### Using Anaconda Navigator

+Go to `Environments` tab then tap `Import` button.
+Directly browse to the `environment.yml` file and press enter.
+You should now be able to select the environment.

+#### Using Anaconda prompt

 ```
 conda env create -f environment.yml
-activate pyspark-tutorial
+activate pyspark
 ```

 ## Run

+#### Using Anaconda Navigator

+Go to `Environments` tab, select the `pyspark` environment.
+When your mouse is over the environment, you should see a green arrow, click on it and select `Open with Jupyter notebook`.
+Then browse to the folder with all the notebooks.

+#### Using Anaconda prompt

-Run a Jupyter Notebook session : `invoke notebook`.
+Run a Jupyter Notebook session : `jupyter notebook` from the root of your project, when in your `pyspark` conda environment.

-The invoke command will automatically send `bin/spark` as the `SPARK_HOME` environment variable so you need to have downloaded Spark inside `bin/spark` before, which is normally easily done in the previous section.
-If you wish to change that use the `--spark_home` flag : `invoke notebook -s path/to/spark.`

-When you are done with it, don't forget to deactivate your Anaconda environment : `deactivate`
+When you are done with the environment, don't forget to deactivate your Anaconda environment : `deactivate`

 ## Submit